Leelavathi-R/Titanic-Survival-Prediction/README.md

 ## Model Building
 * The dataset was split into 80% training and 20% testing sets.
 * A logistic regression model was developed.

+## Model Evaluation
+* Calculated the confusion matrix, and evaluated precision and recall.
-* Achieved an accuracy of 82%.
+* The model achieved an accuracy of 82%.